Medicaid (Medical) Planning for Your Estate Plan

 A very important part of establishing your comprehensive estate plan is addressing Medicaid benefits.
 Medicaid is the federal government program that provides medical care for those who do not have the means to do so.
 Here in California, the program is administered by the State under the Medical program.
 If you don’t plan for these government benefits, you or a loved one may encounter grave, unintended consequences.

-Part of the qualifying process for becoming eligible for Medicaid and Medical benefits is an analysis of the amount of assets you have in your estate.
+Part of the qualifying process for becoming eligible for Medicaid benefits is an analysis of the amount of assets you have in your estate.
 If you possess an amount above the maximum allowed, you will not be eligible for benefits until your assets drop below this amount.
-(The qualifications for Medicaid and Medical benefits are outside the scope of this article.)
+(The qualifications for Medicaid benefits are outside the scope of this article.)

 There are some significant issues you should be aware.
 First, if you, or a loved one, are currently receiving these benefits, you could become ineligible at any time in the future.
 There is no “grandfathering” which occurs when you continue to receive something even though you no longer qualify.
 This ultimately means you are always at risk of losing your benefits, so you need to be hyper aware of what you “allow” into your estate.